ssvaidyanathan/generator-apigee-proxy/README.md

 - Generate proxy from the spec using [openapi2apigee](https://www.npmjs.com/package/openapi2apigee)
 - Apply global policies (optional)
 	- FC-Security policy to call the Security sharedflow.
 This is set to false (will be skipped)
+	- OAS-Validation policy to validate the request payload against the OpenAPI Spec specified
 	- FC-LogHandling policy to generate log object to push to your logging servers
 	- FC-FaultHanding policy to handle errors and exceptions
 	- RF-PathNotFound to handle catch-all flows to return a 404 not found